GJMcGowan/CV/cv.md

 ## George McGowan

+A recent Makers Academy graduate with a passion for software engineering.
+Managed to graduate makers academy.

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills